 Shattering the silence of Black and Brown men and boys who have been sexually abused.
 Nurturing the healing with the use of the arts.

-The Triggered Project utilizes art as a method to express, and liberate the trauma stories of many men whose stories have not been told and deserve to be discovered and appreciated.
+The Triggered Project utilizes art as a method to express, and liberate the trauma stories of many men, and boys whose stories have not been told and deserve to be discovered and appreciated.